 One viable option that I have seen many nurses using is the covering sleeves for tattoos.
 Of course, this requires that your tattoo is in your arm.

-If covering up tattoos is too much work for you every day, you should consider looking for nursing jobs that are more open to tattoos and piercings.
+If covering up tattoos is too much work for you every day, you should consider applying for nursing jobs that are more open to tattoos and piercings.

 Can nurses have tattoos on their wrist?

 Let’s dive a little deeper here, shall we?

 So can nurses have tattoos on their wrist also?
 Of course, this again depends on the circumstances and where you work or study.

 A positive side about tattoos on the wrist is that those are quite easy to cover up because those are usually very small.

 If basic makeup doesn’t do the work, you could try to use specialized products for covering up tattoos on the wrist.

 See how I went pretty straight to covering up tattoos on the wrist rather than bouncing back and forth whether nurses can have tattoos on their wrist, or not.

 Now that I have covered up generally the subject “Can nurses have tattoos?“, we can go even deeper to the subject.

 Next up I’m going to go through a situation in Australia and Canada.
 After that, you will find answers for questions like “Can nurses have piercings?” and “Can nurses have acrylic nails?” also.